statelyai/xstate/.changeset/yellow-cups-obey.md

     // This will be persisted
     ref: spawn('reducer', { id: 'child' })

-    // This will not be persisted:
+    // This cannot be persisted:
     // ref: spawn(fromTransition((s) => s, { count: 42 }), { id: 'child' })
   })
 }).provide({